 Matplotlib and its dependencies can be downloaded as a binary (pre-compiled) package from the Python Package Index (PyPI), and installed with the following command:

 python -m pip install matplotlib

-Matplotlib is also available as uncompiled source files.
+Matplotlib is also available as uncompiled source files from GitHub.
 Compiling from source will require your local system to have the appropriate compiler for your OS, all dependencies, setup scripts, configuration files, and patches available.
 This can result in a fairly complex installation.
 Alternatively, consider using the ActiveState Platform to automatically build matplotlib from source and package it for your OS.

 Matplotlib UI Menu

 When matplotlib is used to create a plot, a User Interface (UI) and menu structure are generated.
 The UI can be used to customizing the plot, as well as to pan/zoom and toggle various elements.

 Matplotlib and NumPy